-Matsu Region: 375 active cases, 4.8 avg case rate last 14 days (trending down 7.0 from avg case rate one month ago)
+Matsu Region: 1599 active cases, 53.7 avg case rate last 14 days trending up (55.3 avg case rate last 7 days)

 We understand that many residents in assisted living homes are struggling with the inability to see their parent/guardian/family members in person.
-While non-essential visits inside the Assisted Living Home are NOT permitted, (including State of Alaska Licensing inspections and Care Coordination visits), late summer weather encourages outdoor meet-ups.
+Non-essential visits inside the Assisted Living Home are NOT permitted.including State of Alaska Licensing inspections and Care Coordination visits.

-Guardians or family members who live out of state have access to each home via a tablet and ZOOM capability or traditional phone calls.
+Guardians or family members have access to each home via a tablet and ZOOM capability or traditional phone calls.
 Zoom meetings allow visual connection.
+Consider new and unique ways for residents to connect remotely with loved ones as we enter into this winter season in Alaska.